-- In the Summer Term, the EYFS co-ordinator or lead reception teacher from each school (one per school), will attend a day's mandatory training.
-The training will explain in detail the process of undertaking the baseline, the assessment criteria and what constitutes a Yes/No answer. - During the training all the materials needed for completing EExBA will be provided, including the EExBA Handbook, the Recording Format and the Digital Format that collates the information and produces the data. - The cost of training is included within the Baseline Fee which is reimbursed by the DfE.
-Schools will need to release a teacher for the training at their own cost.
+- In the Summer Term, the EYFS co-ordinator or lead reception teacher from each from each school will be required to partake in online training or attend a face to face half day of training.
+The training will explain in detail the process of undertaking the baseline, the assessment criteria and what constitutes a Yes/No answer. - During the training you will have access to The EExBA handbook and The EExBA Website where assessments are recorded and data is produced. - The cost of training is included within the Baseline Fee.
+Schools will need to release a teacher to partake in the training, either at a face to face training session or online, at their own cost.